mplesser/azcam/docs/docs/programming.md

 ('imageroot" is not acceptable).
 A quotation mark may be included in a string by preceding it with a backslash ("I am Mike\'s dog.")

 ## Tools
 Python is an object oriented programming language and objects are used extensively in Azcam.
+The main objects are instances of azcam
+Classes are are referred to as *tools* in azcam.
 Object-based commands provide control of all aspects of Azcam.
-These commands (methods) interact with hardware such as controllers, instruments, temperature controllers, and telescopes as well as with more virtual objects such as the exposures, images, databases, time, communication interfaces, etc.
+These commands (methods) interact with hardware such as controllers, instruments, temperature controllers, and telescopes as well as with more virtual tools such as the exposures, images, databases, time, communication interfaces, etc.
-The required command syntax is `object.command(args)` where `object` is the object name (such as *controller*, *instrument*, *telescope*, etc.) and `command()` is the command to be sent.
-If `command()` uses arguments, they are specified as comma separated values of the appropriate type, such as `object.command('ITL', 1.234,45)`.
+The required command syntax is `tool.command(args)` where `tool` is the tool name (such as *controller*, *instrument*, *telescope*, etc.) and `command()` is the command to be sent.
+If `command()` uses arguments, they are specified as comma separated values of the appropriate type, such as `tool.command('ITL', 1.234,45)`.
 For example, the command to initialize to the instrument is `instrument.initialize()` and the command to get instrument focus is `telescope.get_focus()`.

 ## Attributes